afk-codze/heltec-lora-signal-analytics/README.md

 The FreeRTOS tasks are always active, resulting in a steady power draw from the CPU and memory.
 However, the wireless transceiver is only enabled during transmission.
 Between transmissions, the system enters **modem sleep**, a low-power state in which the CPU continues to operate while the radio remains off.
 In this state, the device draws approximately **20 mA** at most.

-Every 15 seconds, the device transmits a small payload over LoRa containing the computed rolling average (a 4-byte float).
+**Every 15 seconds**, the device transmits a small payload over LoRa containing the computed rolling average (a 4-byte float).
 This triggers a short spike in power usage, reaching at most **260 mA** during transmission.

 The duration of each LoRa transmission (time-on-air) was calculated based on the LoRaWAN physical layer settings used in this implementation.
 We set the default data rate (DR) to 3